 Besides writing the scripts, Tillieux was responsible for all the artwork, including colour preparation, cranking out a complete Félix story about once a month.
-No wonder scripts and artwork were frequently for his other strips.recycled
+No wonder scripts and artwork were frequently recycled for his other strips.

-When Héroïc-Albums went belly up in 1956, Tillieux turned around and created GIL JOURDAN for Spirou, and achieved even more popularity and success than that fostered upon Félix.
-The new character was essentially the same young PI, sans eyeglasses and beret, and the settings and stories bore more than a passing resemblance to those of Félix.
-Tillieux finally received some recognition from a much larger readership, and Gil became one of the most influential and popular BD's in Europe, particularly in the 1970's, right up to the time of Tillieux's premature death, in an automobile accident, in 1978.
+When Héroïc-Albums went belly up in 1956, Tillieux kept going.
+He created Gil Jourdan for Spirou, and the new character achieved even more popularity and success than Félix had ever enjoyed.
+Jourdan was essentially the same young PI, sans eyeglasses and beret, but the settings and stories bore more than a passing resemblance to those of Félix.
+Tillieux finally received some recognition from a much larger readership, and Gil Jourdan became one of the most influential and popular BD's in Europe, particularly in the 1970's, right up to the time of Tillieux's premature death, in an automobile accident, in 1978.